 - ¼ teaspoon turmeric powder

 - ½ teaspoon coriander powder

 - ¼ teaspoon garam masala

 - 1 tablespoon tomato ketchup

-- 1/4 teaspoon sugar
+- ¼ teaspoon sugar

-- 5 tablespoons heavy cream
+- 5 tablespoon heavy cream

-- In a saucepan add 2 tablespoons butter and one tablespoon oil.
+- In a saucepan, add 2 tablespoons butter and one tablespoon oil.

 - Add tomatoes, stir for 3-4 minutes.
 Add coriander, garam masala, and salt.

 - Add water and let it simmer for 3-4 minutes on medium heat.